Negative Interest Rates – Ingenious, Absurd, or Diabolical?

 What Enemy Are the Deflation Fighters Really Fighting?

-We are told, erroneously in my opinion, by most economists and by those in power that deflation is the worst of all scenarios because it leads to an economic death spiral like we experienced in the Great Depression.
+We are told, erroneously in my opinion, by most economists and by those in power that deflation is the worst of all scenarios.
+They claim it leads to an economic death spiral like we experienced in the Great Depression.
 The argument goes like this: Once people realize prices are falling they delay spending until prices fall even further.
 This decreased spending lowers business sales and profits which, in turn, increases unemployment which decreases spending and so on.3

 I believe the real reason indebted governments consider deflation disastrous is because deflation forces them to pay back debt in currency that is worth more than when they borrowed it.
 Financial repression, on the other hand, seeks to devalue the currency to pay off debt more easily.